Thurler/sfml-surgery-engine/codeorganization.md

 Its interaction with the forceps is simply a check if the forceps point lies within the boundaries of the effective rectangle that is protruding outside the wound.
 We use a simple scalar projection algorithm to check for that, where the projection of that point on 2 adjacent sides of the rectangle must be within the effective width and height.

+When being pulled out with the removed flag still on false, it will check for any mistakes whenever its position is corrected.
+A mistake happens when it is pushed further inside the wound, crossing an effective height threshold, or when the lateral displacement is enough to push the shard into the wound's borders.
+To check for this, we just compute on which side of the wound each edtge of the shard is.
+If any side is outside the boundaries, a mistake is triggered.

+After being extracted, right before setting the removed flag to true, we must compute the exit angle factor, in order to properly compute score.
+The factor is a number [0, 1], where 0 is a perfectly vertical extraction, with no lateral displacement, and 1 is the worst possible extraction that didn't cause a miss, with max lateral displacement.
+We compute the positions for each of these scenarios, and then take the current position to score it according to these limits in a linear fashion.

 ## 4 - States (Globals)

 ### 4.1 - Common State